Ques 1: Describe the basis on which archaeologists identified the centers of craft production in the Harappan culture.

 1. Delhi covers a wide area and has a dense population.

 2. There is a rampart round the city that is without parallel.
 The breadth of its wall is eleven cubics; and inside it, there are houses for the night sentry and gatekeepers.

-3. Inside the ramparts, there are store houses for storing edibles, magazines, ballistas and siege machines.
+3. Inside the ramparts, there are storehouses for storing edibles, magazines, ballista, and siege machines.